pooja-mehra/Explore/README.md

 # Explore
-This is the demonstration  of Spring+Angular application using Mongo and external API The QUEST component of the application has been integrated with Mongo.
+This is the demonstration  of Spring+Angular application using Mongo and external API.
+The QUEST component of the application has been integrated with Mongo.
 The ZIP component of the application has been integrated with external API.